What to see in Malta: 20 things not to miss

 18. Popeye Village

-In the 80s the famous actor Robin Williams filmed the fim Popeye here and rebuilt for the occasion an entire fantasy village in Anchor Bay near Mellieha.
-Once the filming was over, they decided to leave it all behind and turn it into a children’s playground, but it was also enjoyable for us adults.
-In addition to popcorn, you can also take the boat ride that I recommend because it allows you to take a tour of the bay and see the village from the sea.
-In the summer months the beach is equipped and in the water there are water games for adults and children.
+In the 1980s, the famous actor Robin Williams filmed the movie Popeye here and rebuilt an entire fantasy village for the occasion in Anchor Bay near Mellieha.
+Once the filming was over, they decided to leave the whole thing and turn it into a playground for children but also enjoyable for us adults.
+In addition to popcorn, the entrance ticket also includes a boat ride, which I recommend because it allows you to take a tour of the bay and see the village from the sea.
+In the summer months, the beach is equipped and there are water games for young and old in the water.

 19. Mosta

-The village of Mosta is worth a visit to see the Rotonda di Santa Maria Assunta.
-The church is inspired by the Pantheon of Rome, and is famous for being one of the highest domes in Europe.
+The village of Mosta is worth a visit to see the Rotunda of Santa Maria Assunta.
+The church was inspired by the Pantheon in Rome, and is famous for having one of the highest domes in Europe.
 Its architect Giorgio Grognet de Vassé was also the one who worked on the discovery of the temples of Ggantija and Hagar Qim.

 interior of the dome of the Rotonda di Santa Maria - Mosta